 PEMC is in the process of reviewing the results of the trial run.
 The Pricing and Cost Recovery Mechanism of the Reserve Market is still under review by the ERC.

-Launching is tentatively set on May 26, 2014, which will involve three reserve categories.
+The Reserve Market will involve three reserve categories.
 These are: Frequency Regulation, Contingency Reserve and Dispatchable Reserve.
+Launch date has yet to be set.